amiothenes/pet-image-api/README.md

 - Get random: `GET https://YOUR_API_ID.execute-api.us-east-2.amazonaws.com/dev/random?label=cat --output "C:\..."`

 This would be used with a front-end app that would use the API and from it's headers discern what is the extension of the image, since output can be of various types.
 Image binary limit size of 6MB due to API Gateway and Lambda.
+Testing with `curl -X`.
 ## Cost Estimation
 Costs retrieved from Amazon's respective AWS pricing:
 - [S3 Pricing](https://aws.amazon.com/s3/pricing/)